IndyRockenRoll/ShootEmUp/README.md

 there is an img subfolder of the game images in the same directory as the python script itself

+likewise to add sounds, download snd.zip and unzip it so that there is an "snd" subfolder of the game sound effects in the same directory as the python script itself

 Useful websites for this project

 Kids can code website is: -